amadinahmed/posts-app-project/README.md

 - Database work; This is a single user application and therefore nothing must be saved or authenticated
 - CSS is optional however default styling can sometimes be hard to look at
 - External state managment tools like Redux; props passing and hooks should be enough to do the basic functions of the app

+## Submiting your project
+When you are finished go through the steps to host your app on Netlify.
+For the build command, if it is not already filled in type: `npm run build`.
+This will create a production build of your project for serving.
+Post your link when finished in the Slack channel when ready.